 - §5.
-Notwithstanding paragraph 1, students who take first cycle courses in medical sciences as part of their Master's degree programme in order to obtain a particular professional title, also have access to the Bachelor's in Medicine. - §6.
+Notwithstanding paragraph 1, students who take first cycle courses in medical sciences as part of their Master's degree programme in order to obtain a particular professional title are also exempt from taking the entrance examination. - §6.
 Students who wish to register on the Bachelor's degree in Medicine, and who have obtained credits from having an academic degree for which the additional requirement mentioned in §1 is not applicable, with the exception of some Advanced Master's programmes, must sit the entrance and access examination. - §7.
 The Entrance and Access Examination Board sets the examination questions and the assessment procedures for the examination, as well as the reasonable adjustments referred to in the Decree of 30th January 2014 on inclusive higher education.